 The Chesapeake Bay is the largest estuary in North America.
 An estuary is a partially enclosed body of water where freshwater from rivers and streams mixes with saltwater from the ocean.
 It is an area of transition from land to sea.
 Estuaries are among the most productive environments on earth, creating organic matter and providing many different types of habitat that support diverse communities of plants and animals.

 What is Werowocomoco?

-Werowocomoco, meaning “place of leadership,” is the capital of the Powhatan Chiefdom where Chief Powhatan received English ambassadors like John Smith.
-Werowocomoco is also one of the richest American Indian archeological sites on the east coast.
-It contains archeological evidence of human occupation on the land going back more than 10,000 years.
+Werowocomoco, meaning “place of leadership,” is an Indigenous town in Tidewater Virginia where the leader Powhatan met with English ambassadors like John Smith.
+Werowocomoco is one of the richest American Indian archeological sites on the east coast.
+It contains archeological evidence of human activity on the land going back more than 10,000 years.
+Read more about Werowocomoco.

 How did Captain John Smith and his men explore the Chesapeake Bay?

 In the summer of 1608, Smith and his crew traveled in a 30-foot work boat called a shallop, or barge.
 This vessel was constructed in England and transported in two parts on one of the three ships that brought the colonists to Jamestown: the Susan Constant, the Godspeed, and the Discovery.
 Reassembled in Virginia, the shallow-draft boat was used for exploration of the Chesapeake Bay and its tributaries.